A-Yerkeshev/android-project/Readme.md

 ## Features
 ## Technologies
+Programming language of this project is Kotlin v1.9.0

+Interactions with the database are handled using Room database.
+You can find documentation [here](https://developer.android.com/jetpack/androidx/releases/room).
+All data is saved in phone's local memory.
+Additionally, Room requires an annotation processor, which, for this project, is KSP.

+Interface is created using [Jetpack Compose](https://developer.android.com/compose) toolkit.

+Application uses Open Street Map, version for [Composable](https://github.com/utsmannn/osm-android-compose) (credit goes to [utsmannn](https://github.com/utsmannn)).

+For camera, CameraX is used.
+Documentation can be found [here](https://developer.android.com/media/camera/camerax).

+Lastly, [JUnit 4](https://junit.org/junit4/) is used for instrumented tests.
 ## Architecture
 ### Data flow
 Application adheres to MVVM (Model-View-ViewModel) architecture.
 Data flow from database to UI looks like this: